 Honestly, I missed this since I was in such a hurry to see as much of Prague as I could in my two days.
 If you’re visiting Prague Castle already, you might as well hang around and watch the changing of the guard ceremony.
 This happens daily at 12:00 noon in the first courtyard.
 Or, if you can’t make it there any day by noon you can just watch the video above and regret your decisions.

 Before you walk across the bridge, look at it from down the Vltava River.
 It really is a beautiful sight and it has been there since the 1300’s!

 There are two different Charles Bridges in Prague.
 There is the Charles Bridge during the daytime and the Charles Bridge at night.

 It is a really charming walk with some great views of the city and also lots of beautiful statues lining the bridge.
-There are 30 baroque-style statues feauturing different saints on each side of the bridge from around 1700.
-Most of them have been replace with replicas, but they are still worth the look.
-Also there is a legend that your wish will come true by touching the statue of St. John of Nepomuk.
+There are 30 baroque-style statues featuring different saints on each side of the bridge from around 1700.
+Most of them have been replacing with replicas, but they are still worth the look.
+Also, there is a legend that your wish will come true by touching the statue of St. John of Nepomuk.
 If you’re having trouble finding it, it’s the one that is really shiny in two spots because everyone is rubbing it.